k5cents/models-markets/README.md

 [`packrat`](https://rstudio.github.io/packrat/).

 The R scripts in the [`/code`](/code) folder can be run in sequential order to reproduce the results.
-There are four scripts:
+There are four scripts to perform four
+steps:

 1. Read archived data with `wayback` and `readr`
 2. Wrangle and format with `dplyr` and `tidyr`